elys-network/elys/scripts/upgrade-assure/README.md

 Modify `scripts/upgrade-assure/types.go` to reflect data structure changes necessary to resolve type errors.

+The `types.go` file employs the `elys` data structure types to serialize the genesis state into JSON format for initializing localnet.
+This file predominantly handles conversion issues where Go struggles with fields defined as integers.
+To address this, such fields are overridden as `json.Number`.

+During the `read-genisis-file` step of the `upgrade-assure` process, if parsing of the genesis JSON file fails, an error is returned.
+This issue generally arises from integer fields that must be redefined to `json.Number`.

 #### 6d: Retry Upgrade-Assure

 Repeat the process after updating the script: